Expelled Russian diplomats return from US amid spy dispute

-MOSCOW (AP) — A plane carrying Russian diplomats who were expelled from the United States and their families has landed in Moscow.
+MOSCOW (AP) — The Russian diplomats who were expelled from the United States and their families have returned to Moscow.

-Russian news agencies say the plane that landed Sunday at Vnukovo Airport was carrying diplomats from the Russian Embassy in Washington.
-A separate flight with diplomats and families from the New York consulate and Russia’s United Nations mission was expected later in the day.
+Russian news agencies say they returned on two flights that landed Sunday at Moscow’s Vnukovo Airport.
+One carried diplomats from the Russian Embassy in Washington; aboard the other were diplomats from the New York consulate and Russia’s United Nations mission.

-The United States last week ordered 60 Russian diplomats to leave, part of a widespread expulsion of diplomats by Britain and some of its allies in connection with the poisoning of a former Russian double agent and his daughter in Britain.
+The United States last week ordered 60 Russian diplomats to leave, part of a widespread expulsion of diplomats by Britain and some of its allies in connection with the poisoning of a former Russian double agent and his daughter.

-Britain alleges Russian involvement in the nerve agent poisoning.
+Britain alleges Russian involvement in the March 4 nerve agent poisoning of Sergei Skripal and his daughter Yulia in the English city of Salisbury.
 Moscow adamantly denies that and has ordered tit-for-tat expulsions of Western diplomats.

 Most Read Nation & World Stories